puppetlabs/puppet-docs/source/pe/2.5/welcome_whats_new.markdown

 ### ConsoleAuth

-The Puppet Console now has support for multiple user access and management.
-User accounts can now be created with access to the Console with read-only, read-write, or admin privileges.
+The Puppet Console now has support for user authorization and management.
+User accounts can now be created that provide access to the Console with read-only, read-write, or admin privileges.
 Puppet admins now have more information and options for managing Puppet users and controlling access.
 For more information, see the [Console Access page](./console_auth.html).

 ### Windows Support